BenjaminHLee/BenjaminHLee.github.io/README.md

 Q: Why not \[library\]?

-A: The current setup is simple and easy to update.
+A: The current setup is simple, easy to update, and serves my goals.

 Q: Why not \[Notion/Wordpress/Webflow/etc\]?